 Infection appears to take place via small dead branch stubs.
 The pathogen kills a patch of bark.
 The inner bark dries and cracks, and the bark soon falls off.
 Then the magic begins:

-- The host produces a callus roll around the canker.
+- The host produces a ridge of callus around the canker.
 If successful, this would continue growth each year until it covered the dead area and sealed it.

-- During the dormant season, when the host can’t actively respond, the fungus kills said canker roll.
+- During the dormant season, when the host can’t actively respond, the fungus kills said callus roll.

 - When the tree awakens next year, it finds itself taken aback.
 Not knowing what else to do, it lays down a phellogen barrier between live and dead bark, then produces another roll of callus around the dead one.